 Endoscopies are most commonly used in the screening and detection of diseases and conditions, but they may also be used to help carry out certain treatments.
 These include the control of internal bleeding, biopsies – the removal of tissue samples for further analysis in the lab – and in the removal of polyps – precancerous growths that can lead to cancer.

 Your doctor may recommend a gastroscopy or a colonoscopy to screen for stomach or colon cancer.
 The aim of screening is to detect cancers at an early curable stage even before you have any symptoms.

 Colorectal cancer is now the most common cancer in Singapore.
 The majority of these cancers start as little polyps that take about 5 – 10 years to grow and undergo cancer change.
 9 in 10 colorectal cancers can be prevented with regular colonoscopy screening at 5-year intervals, starting from the age of 45.

-Besides screening, gastroscopy and colonoscopy are also frequently done for the accurate diagnosis of digestive symptoms so that precise medical treatment can be given.
+Besides cancer screening, gastroscopy and colonoscopy are also frequently done for the accurate diagnosis of digestive or stomach problem symptoms so that precise medical treatment can be given.

-Your doctor may recommend a gastroscopy if you have symptoms such as:
+Your doctor may recommend a gastroscopy if you show symptoms of stomach problems such as:

-Your doctor may recommend a colonoscopy if you have symptoms such as:
+Your doctor may recommend a colonoscopy if you show symptoms of stomach problems such as: